Skin school, Acne, Anti-aging, Skincare

 Retinol

 Retinol is a common OTC retinoid that treats acne 13 and has anti-aging effects 14-19 by minimizing fine lines and wrinkles and increasing epidermal thickness.
+Retinol has lots of scientific studies behind it.

 The difference between retinol-type ingredients and retinoids is that retinol ingredients are not already in retinoic acid form.
 They have to be turned into retinoic acid by enzymes on the skin before they can trigger all the cool cell action we discussed earlier.
 Studies have shown retinol is about 20 times weaker than prescription tretinoin 1.